TheEndiny/PalladiumApp/README.md

 to do:
 * Make it look pretty
-* when clicked, have it pull all info (right not just description, need to pull range, level, etc...)
 * Update JSON
      * inputting descriptions and if the spell allows for a saving throw
      * Change range and duration fields to reflect level increases for some spells